Dharma Yoga Life of a Yogi Teacher Training Immersion Program

 How can I apply for either the 200, 500, or 800-hour DY LOAY TT?

-Apply using our Online Application Form, pay the online application fee, answer the required essay questions and send us a photograph (headshot in Jpeg format to be used for administrative purposes) – all must be submitted to complete the application process.
-The essay questions can be e-mailed to LOAYassistant@dharmayogacenter.com, and the application fee can be paid online or by phone.
-When your application, fee, essays and photograph have been received, we will contact you to schedule the entrance interview, which may be conducted in person, via phone or via SKYPE.
-Please note that no entrance interview is required for the 800-hour program.
+Apply by e-mailing us the application form, essay questions, and photograph (headshot in Jpeg format to be used for administrative purposes) in addition to paying the online application fee – all must be submitted to complete the application process.
+The completed application can be e-mailed to firstname.lastname@example.org and the application fee can be paid online or by phone.
+When your application, fee, essays and photograph have been received, we may contact you to schedule an entrance interview if we need further information, which may be conducted in person, via phone or via SKYPE.
+Please note that no entrance interview is required for the 700-hour or 800-hour programs.

 When do I receive a book and reading list?